tigoe/LightProjects/led-lamps.md

 #### Circuit Description (Figure 1 and 2)
 In Figure 1 and Figure 2, the  microcontroller is straddling the center of a breadboard with its top pins plugged into row 1 of the board.
 Figure 1 shows a MKR Zero and Figure 2 shows a Nano 33 IoT.
 The Vcc pin (physical pin 26 on the MKR Zero, pin 2 on the Nano 33 IoT) is connected to the breadboard's voltage bus, and the ground pin (physical pin 25 on the MKR Zero, pin 14 on the Nano 33 IoT) is connected to the ground bus.
 The voltage and ground buses on either side of the board are connected to each other.
 A TIP120 transistor is mounted in the right center section of the board below the microcontroller.
 The microcontroller's pin D5 (physical pin 14 on the MKR Zero, pin 23 on the Nano 33 IoT) is connected to the base of the transistor through a 1-kilohm resistor in series with the base.
 The transistor's emitter pin is connected to ground.
-The transistor's collector pin is connected to the LED source.
-The other connector of the source is connected to the positive terminal of a +12V DC power jack.
+The transistor's collector pin is connected to the LED lamp.
+The other connector of the lamp is connected to the positive terminal of a +12V DC power jack.
 The power jack's negative terminal is connected to the breadboard's ground bus.
 The jack should be connected to a +12V DC power supply.

 ### FQP30N06L N-Channel MOSFET
 A MOSFET (Metal Oxide Semiconductor Field-Effect Transistor) is a slightly more modern transistor, designed specifically for switching applications.
 Bipolar transistors require a certain amount of current at the base to switch, while MOSFETs draw almost no control current.
 They're ideal for switching LED sources.
 They are more sensitive to electrostatic discharge than bipolar transistors, though, so you have to be more careful not to accidentally expose them to a static shock.
 Make sure you've grounded yourself well before working with MOSFETs.